umd-lhcb/ut-hw-doc/docs/lvr/qa_final/qa_final.md

 If you are already familiar with this procedure, you can simply follow the [LVR final QA checklist](LVR_final_QA_checklist.pdf).

+    !!! warning
+        **You should change the set up on the shelf with the oscilloscope and the loads.** All you need to change are the connections to the LVR and, in the case of `MS` boards, you'll need to add the jumper board to the MPSS black cables.
+It is easier to plug this board on the far end of the MPSS cable, and plug the other end of the MPSS cable directly to the LVR.

 1. Put on the wrist strap, take a burned in LVR. **Set the switches** as indicated in the table below.
 Order refers to toggles 1234 on the switch, with `1` meaning `ON`.
 (CCM) or (FPGA) refer to the side of the LVR the switch is on.
 There are four SW6 switches, ABCD.